lamindb.Run .md

 environment: Artifact | None

-Computational environment for the run.
+The computational environment for this run.

 For instance, Dockerfile, docker image, requirements.txt, environment.yml, etc.